Gatesville Unit: Known for housing female inmates, including those on death row.

 The Early Days: A Male Correctional Facility

 The Gatesville Unit was established in the early 20th century as a correctional facility primarily designed to house male inmates.
-Envision a straightforward yet sturdy structure, built with the intent to uphold order and discipline among its residents.
+The structure was envisioned as a straightforward yet robust facility, built with the intent to uphold order and discipline among its residents.
 Main Idea: The primary objective during this period was to protect society from individuals who had violated the law.
-This approach may seem severe by today’s standards, but it was a reflection of the prevailing attitudes towards crime and punishment at the time.
+This approach, while seemingly severe by today’s standards, was a reflection of the prevailing attitudes towards crime and punishment at the time.
+The focus was on containment and control, often overlooking the potential for rehabilitation and reintegration into society.

 Get free and fast advice via WhatsApp for any questions you have!